LDCs Scheduled for Graduation:

 The identification of LDCs is currently based on three criteria: per capita gross national income (GNI), human assets and economic vulnerability to external shocks.
 The latter two are measured by two indices of structural impediments, namely the human assets index and the economic vulnerability index (for more details see: LDC Criteria):

-- Low-income criterion, based on a three-year average estimate of GNI per capita, based on the World Bank Atlas method (under $992 for inclusion, above $ 1,190 for graduation as applied in the 2012 triennial review).
+- Income criterion, based on a three-year average estimate of GNI per capita for the period 2011-2013, based on the World Bank Atlas method (under $1,025 for inclusion, above $ 1,230 for graduation as applied in the 2018 triennial review).

 - Human Assets Index (HAI) based on indicators of: (a) nutrition: percentage of population undernourished; (b) health: mortality rate for children aged five years or under; (c) education: the gross secondary school enrolment ratio; and (d) adult literacy rate.